 When the snow flies, Breckenridge locals come out to play, and it’s not just on the slopes.
-A winter-long calendar of events keeps this fun atmosphere alive through spring.
+A winter-long calendar of events keeps the lively atmosphere rolling through spring.
 Check out a few top winter festivals and some local’s knowledge on how best to partake.
-The fun continues with summer events and fall festivals.
+The fun continues all year with summer events and fall festivals.

 Breckenridge Ski Resort Opening Day

-Another exciting ski season begins when Breckenridge’s chairlifts start turning early November for the 2016/17 season.
-Get ready for huge powder days and winter season chalked full of events.
+Another exciting ski season begins when Breckenridge’s chairlifts start turning November 11 for the 2016/17 season.
+Get ready for huge powder days and a winter season full of events.
 Peak 8 will be the first peak to welcome skiers and riders; don’t miss the opening that locals call their “favorite day of the year.”

-Local tip: Test out your skiing legs and get your turns on the hill in early.
-Don’t forget, après ski needs just as much training as skiing after a season off.
-Make time to get reacquainted with our favorite post-ski happy hour watering hole in Breckenridge.
+Local tip: Test out your skiing legs and get your turns on the hill early.
+Don’t forget, après needs just as much training as skiing.
+Make time to get reacquainted with our favorite happy hour watering holes in Breckenridge.

 More info: www.breckenridge.com